laurenspriem/ada/services/account/MANUAL.md

 ## 2. Structure

 The template contains a lot of different files this may seem daunting at first, however, only an understanding of a small subset of these files is required to build services using this template.
-The sections below contains an explanation for each file, and whether you should work in the file or not.
+The sections below contain an explanation for each file, and whether you should work in the file or not.

 ### 2.1 Files To Open